microsoft/msquic/docs/v0/MsQuicOpen.md

 # Return Value

-The function returns a `QUIC_STATUS`.
+The function returns a [QUIC_STATUS](QUIC_STATUS.md).
 The app may use `QUIC_FAILED` or `QUIC_SUCCEEDED` to determine if the function failed or succeeded.

 # Remarks

 This function is the entry point for the MsQuic API.
+This function may be called multiple times to get multiple new function tables, but this is generally unnecessary.
+An app should only need call this once.

+For every successful call to **MsQuicOpen** the app must call [MsQuicClose](MsQuicClose.md), passing in the function table from *QuicApi* when the app is done with it.

-# Helpers
+## Helpers

 Version specific helpers of this function are included inline: